 Over the last five years, Marcus Corah has trained in global and local markets, helping companies communicate more effectively and persuasively with their customers.
 His latest project, Emotional Persuasion in Business, allows companies to be more persuasive in their communications by engaging their clients emotionally.
 Here he shares with us his thoughts on advanced influencing.

-In this blog post, I will talk about how we can work with our clients’ values and really understand them, and my webinar Powerful Influencing goes on to look at some ways of constructing or shaping your language to really help you increase your ability to influence.
+Today I’m going to talk about how we can work with our clients’ values and really understand them, and how to look at some ways of constructing or shaping your language to really help you increase your ability to influence.

 So, let’s start at the beginning.
 There are two types of influencing that most people are familiar with, or certainly one type, which is top down influencing – the mindset of being the authority and commanding people listen to you because of this.
 Now, when you use this “my badge says I’m more senior than you” influencing it can work quite a lot of the time but it’s not 100% effective, and one of the challenges I think this type of influencing has is that it tends to create resistance because you’re using an authoritative approach to create or change people’s behaviours or attitudes.